pre-1900 : 1900 and later

 This 387 page book is in its original covers.

-The Balson Holdings Family Trust holds a copy of this book in the excellent condition described above (value over US$2,500) (also hold the 1852 edition).
+The Balson Holdings Family Trust holds a copy of this book in the excellent condition described above (value over US$2,500) (also holds two copies of the 1852 edition).

 Critical comment on this work: